-• You should submit one recent color photo of yourself or group with your application.
+- You should submit two photos.
+The first photo needs to be a recent color photo of yourself or group with your application.
+The second photo needs to be of you and something related to your project area.
 Photos will be uploaded with the application in the Events Management system.
 Do not include or attach project reports, news clippings or letters.
-Answer the questions on the application and do not include supplemental items.

-• For individual junior and senior applicants, the picture should be a head-andshoulder shot.
+Answer the questions on the application and do not include supplemental items. - For individual junior and senior applicants, the first picture should be a headand-shoulder shot.
 We strongly recommend that you wear professional attire (such as you would for an interview) for this head and shoulder shot.
 Wear solid colors when possible to limit distractions.
 Do not submit a photo of you wearing a hat.

-- For group applicants, the picture should be a group shot that is posed, not in action.
-The photo may include the entire group or just the group representatives.
+The second photo should be of you and something related to your project area, this could be an action shot or posed. - For group applicants, the first picture should be a group shot that is posed, not in action.
+This photo may include the entire group or just the group representatives.
 We strongly recommend that you wear professional attire (such as you would for an interview).
 Wear solid colors when possible to limit distractions.
 Do not submit a photo of you wearing a hat.
-An alternate option for the group photo could be a photo of the group in matching/coordinating shirts. - The picture you submit will be used during the 4-H State Awards Recognition Program, shared with donors and used to promote the 4-H State Awards Program and your accomplishments. - Please be certain the picture you submit is clear, high-quality resolution, and represents you in a professional manner.
+An alternate option for the group photo could be a photo of the group in matching/coordinating shirts.
+The second photo should be of the group and something related to their project, this could be an action shot or posed. - The pictures you submit will be used during the 4-H State Awards Recognition Program, shared with donors and used to promote the 4-H State Awards Program and your accomplishments. - Please be certain the pictures you submit are clear, high-quality resolution, and represents you in a professional manner.
 Please avoid selfies, fuzzy/blurred photos, and distracting backgrounds.
 Be mindful of glare, shadow, overhead light placement and red eye.
 Photos taken outside work well.